RoelofSetsFire/data-processing-1/30 Homework/70 SVG/10 Homework.md

 continent when the page loads.
 Make sure that these colors are different than those you have changed via CSS.

+### Submit
-Submit your completed files in a folder titled 2 containing `svg2.html`, `svg2.css`, and `main2.js`.
+Submit your completed files in a folder titled SVG2 containing `svg2.html`, `svg2.css`, and `main2.js`.
 Don't forget to change the references in `svg2.html` to reflect the changed stylesheet and js file names!